 While you may or may not agree with these definitions, you may find a little more light will be shed here on the differences between hoarding coins and collecting coins.

 Now, a person may not necessarily be a hoarder because they have a coin hoard.
 After all, hoarding and hoarders are often defined by psychologists.
 Besides, I’m not a doctor offering medical advice here.
 I am, however, able to define what a coin hoard is versus a coin collection based on the characteristics of the two types of coin-accumulation traits!

-Coin collecting is the practice or endeavor of assembling a set (or sets) of coins.
+Coin collecting is the practice of assembling a set (or sets) of coins.